 For the implementation and control phases, the project sponsor should work with the project manager, but not overstep boundaries.
 The project sponsor evaluates the project’s actual progress against what was planned and provides feedback to the project manager as necessary.

-Sponsors also help the project manager and team work more autonomously to solve issues as they arise, while making sure that processes are being followed.
-They identify underlying factors that might cause problems and celebrate completion of milestones.
+Sponsors also help the project manager and teamwork more autonomously to solve issues as they arise, while making sure that processes are being followed.
+They identify underlying factors that might cause problems and celebrate the completion of milestones.

 During the closing phase, the project sponsor is part of the post-mortem evaluation on performance and other aspects of the project.
 They make sure that handoffs and signoffs are done properly.
 Project sponsors help facilitate the discussion that decides whether a project was a success or failure.